function2-llx/PUMIT/README.md

 This is the code repository for the paper _Pre-trained Universal Medical Image Transformer_ ([arxiv](https://arxiv.org/abs/2312.07630))

 This repository keeps updating for further work.
 You may want to switch to the `submit` branch to reproduce the results from the paper, note that submodules need checkout as well.
+Pre-trained model weights can be found in the [release page](https://github.com/function2-llx/PUMIT/releases/tag/v1).

 ## Create Environment